Sreyeesh/Sreyeesh/README.md

 ## 🚀 About Me

-I’m a DevOps Engineer and Pipeline Technical Director with over 6 years of experience designing scalable infrastructure, automating CI/CD workflows, and building monitoring systems that support both technical and creative teams.
+I'm a DevOps Engineer and Pipeline Technical Director with 6+ years of experience automating workflows, building infrastructure, and developing tools that support both engineering and creative teams.

-I began my career in animation and VFX, where I worked closely with render farms, asset pipelines, and large-scale productions at studios like Blizzard, DNEG, and Boulder Media.
-In these roles, I adopted DevOps tools early — automating complex processes, managing distributed systems, and building robust tools in Python and Bash to support artists and engineers alike.
+My career began in the animation and VFX industry, where I worked as a Render Wrangler and Pipeline TD on major productions at studios like Blizzard, DNEG, and Disney.
+In these roles, I relied heavily on DevOps tools to solve production problems — automating asset publishing, managing render infrastructure, and building CI-like validation systems using Python, Git, ShotGrid, and Docker.

-Most recently, I contributed to secure, cloud-native platforms at Smartmatic-Cybernetica and helped build out production workflows and infrastructure automation at SG Production OÜ.

-My current stack includes AWS, Terraform, Prometheus, GitHub Actions, and Docker — and I'm passionate about bridging infrastructure and creative tooling, bringing clarity and stability to fast-moving environments.

-I’m open to DevOps, infrastructure, and pipeline engineering roles — where I can continue solving problems at scale, empowering teams through automation and thoughtful tooling.
+Over time, I leaned more into infrastructure, monitoring, and automation — leading to a natural transition into full-time DevOps work.
+At Smartmatic-Cybernetica, I contributed to secure, cloud-native systems using AWS, Terraform, GitHub Actions, and Prometheus, bringing that same production mindset into infrastructure at scale.

+Today, I specialize in:

+Building reproducible CI/CD systems

+Creating developer tooling for faster feedback

+Designing pipeline architectures that scale across teams

+I thrive in roles where creativity meets infrastructure, where well-designed systems empower teams to do their best work — whether they’re artists or engineers.

 ---